I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wdi/ns-dot11wdi-_wdi_message_header.md

 ## Members

-`IhvSpecificId`

-Specifies an IHV-specific ID for this message.
-This can be used by IHVs for debugging purpose.

 `PortId`

 Specifies the identifier for the Port object that this command is targeted for.
 For commands on the Adapter object, this is 0xFFFF.